Benoît Gomis

 MGA bio

-Benoît Gomis is a lecturer at the Munk School of Global Affairs & Public Policy where he teaches MGA courses on ‘Researching terrorism’, ‘Illicit trade in drugs,' and a Capstone seminar on global security.
-Benoît’s research focuses on illicit trade and terrorism.
+Benoît Gomis is a researcher and a lecturer on illicit trade (in legal and illegal drugs) and terrorism.
+He is a Research Consultant with the Tobacco Control Research Group at the University of Bath, where he researches the illicit tobacco trade and the tobacco industry.
+He is a Lecturer at the University of Toronto's Munk School of Global Affairs & Public Policy, where he teaches graduate courses on the 'Illicit Trade in Drugs', 'The Tobacco Industry Playbook', 'Researching Terrorism', and 'Terrorism and Counterterrorism in Western Europe', and supervises Capstone Seminar projects on global security.
 In an independent capacity, he works with a number of organizations including governments, think tanks, NGOs, companies, and universities.
-He is a Research Consultant at the University of Bath, where he focuses on the illicit tobacco trade and the tobacco industry, and the Managing Editor of Stability, an international journal on security and development.
-Benoît is also an Associate Fellow at Chatham House and a frequent contributor to Jane’s Intelligence Review and World Politics Review.
-He has authored over 100 papers, reports, and briefings, and one book (Counterterrorism: Reassessing the Policy Response, CRC Press 2015).
-He previously worked at Simon Fraser University, Chatham House, the NATO Parliamentary Assembly, and the French Ministry of Defence.
+Benoît is part of the Global Initiative against Transnational Organized Crime (GI-TOC)'s Network of Experts and the North America Strategic Platform on Organized Crime between the Munk School and GI-TOC, an Associate Fellow with the International Security Programme at Chatham House, and a frequent contributor to Jane's Intelligence Review, World Politics Review, and Tobacco Tactics.
+Benoît has authored over 130 papers, reports, and briefings, and one book.
 He was educated at Sciences Po in Aix-en-Provence, Loyola University Chicago, and the London School of Economics and Political Science.

 Courses